lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Jul.
+2023\] Two papers was accepted by USENIX Security, which were completed by my advised Ph.D. students Meng Chen and Kun Wang.
+Congratulations!

+\[Jul.
 2023\] One paper was recognized as a highly cited paper of Essential Science Indicators.
 [Link](https://www.webofscience.com/wos/alldb/full-record/WOS:000702553000004)

 \[Apr.
 2023\] One paper was accepted by ACM IMWUT, which was completed by my advised Ph.D. student Meng Chen.
 Congratulations!